 Meanwhile negotiations continue with another landowner to obtain a trail licence for access from Haven Woods south to Bruce Lynn Drive (shown as a dotted line on the map).
 This would effectively link Haven Woods with Cox Park via Brockley's trail from Bruce Lynn to Cox—shown in green.

 Farmers' Market table Saturday mornings

-GaLTT's display table will be at the Farmers' Market most Saturday mornings throughout the summer, though sometimes you may find us at the Village instead.
-We'll be selling our popular (and beautiful) trail maps.
+GaLTT's display table is still usually at the Saturday Farmers' Market, where we sell our popular (and beautiful) trail maps.
 Drop by for a chat and/or to renew your membership.
 We're hoping you'll change to a small monthly donation instead of hard-to-remember annual membership fees.

 2014 EVENT REPORTS